baozzii/tp/docs/DeveloperGuide.md

 - All data must be stored locally in a human-editable text file format.
 9. **Performance**
 - Must be able to hold up to 100 recipients without a noticeable sluggishness in performance for typical usage.
-  The system must be able to respond to any command within 1 second under normal conditions
+  The system must be able to respond to any command within 1 second under normal conditions.
 10. **Reliability**
 - The application must not crash during normal operations and must recover gracefully from unexpected errors.
 11. **Usability**
-- The application must be easy to use for healthcare professionals without technical background. (<30 minutes)
+- The application must be easy to use for healthcare professionals without a technical background. (<30 minutes)
 12. **Internet Independence**
 - The application must be able to be used without an internet connection.
-Command summary must be provided in application so that user will not have to refer to online documentation for regular use.
+Command summary must be provided in the application so that users will not have to refer to online documentation for regular use.

 ### Glossary